-LOS = Level of Significance, WABP =West Africa Black Pepper, 9–point hedonic scale used 1= dislike extremely, 2 = dislike very much, 3 = dislike moderately, 4= dislike slightly, 5= neither like nor dislike, 6= like slightly, 7= like moderately, 8= like very much, 9= like extremely.
+LOS = Level of Significance, WABP =West Africa Black Pepper, 9-point hedonic scale used 1= dislike extremely, 2 = dislike very much, 3 = dislike moderately, 4= dislike slightly, 5= neither like nor dislike, 6= like slightly, 7= like moderately, 8= like very much, 9= like extremely.

 enhanced.
-This improvement can be attributed to the distinctive ”heat” (piquantness) and a spicy pungent aroma flavor profile of WABP oil, which seems to complement the natural taste of the cowpea grains, leading to higher consumer acceptance (Fernández‐Pan et al., 2013).
+This improvement can be attributed to the distinctive ”heat” (piquantness) and a spicy, pungent aroma flavor profile of WABP oil, which seems to complement the natural taste of the cowpea grains, leading to higher consumer acceptance (Fernández‐Pan et al., 2013).
 While sensory scores slightly decreased at higher concentrations, they remained superior to the control, suggesting that WABP oil generally has a more positive impact on the sensory qualities of the cowpea compared to clove oil at higher levels.
 This findings align with the report of Ali et al, (2016) who had the sensory characteristics of the papaya fruit treated with ginger extract and gum Arabic were far better than those treated with ginger oil and gum Arabic, the coated fruits scored the highest in than the control group and also align with the report of Handayani et al., 2018; Ojiako et al., (2018) the oil might have enhanced the visual appeal, possibly by adding a sheen or altering the color of the grains and Piper guineense and actellic dust had no significant effect on appearance and overall acceptability of cooked cowpea seeds.

-The sensory evaluation of boiled cowpea grains treated with ginger in Table1.
-Showed that the control group (0 g) had the highest aroma score of 3.31, while the 0.25 g dosage had the lowest at 3.17, (Table 1).
-This might be due to the moisture content present in the pelletized ginger oil that lead to low efficacy, this is in agreement with the report of Arogundade et al., (2023) who reported that as the level of oil increases the flovor of the biscuit produce from wheat flour declined.
+The sensory evaluation of boiled cowpea grains treated with ginger, presented in Table 1, showed that the control group (0 g) had the highest aroma score of 3.31, while the 0.25 g dosage had the lowest at 3.17 (Table 1).
+This might be due to the moisture content present in the pelletized ginger oil that leads to low efficacy.
+This is in agreement with the report of Arogundade et al. (2023), who reported that as the level of oil increases, the flavor of the biscuit produced from wheat flour declined.
 Appearance, taste, mouthfeel and overall acceptablility scores ranged from 1.27 at the 0.50 g dosage to 4.33 in the control group, control group (6.01) and lowest at the 0.50 g dosage (1.3), control group (6.04) and lowest at the 0.25 g dosage (1.15), control group (7.00) and lowest at the 0.25 g dosage (1.12), respectively.
-Control group with no added oil have the highest overall acceptability compared to treated group, this could be due to the Processing and storage conditions which might have affect the chemical composition of ginger essential oil living behind holes in the grains as the ginger essential oil underperformed.
-This findings is in line with the observation of Ali et al. (2016) on the Efficacy of ginger oil and extract combined with gum arabic on anthracnose and quality of papaya fruit during cold storage, who reported that the sensory characteristics of the papaya fruit treated with ginger extract and gum Arabic were far better than those treated with ginger oil and gum Arabic.
+The control group with no added oil have the highest overall acceptability compared to the treated group.
+This could be due to the Processing and storage conditions, which might have affected the chemical composition of ginger essential oil living behind holes in the grains, as the ginger essential oil underperformed.
+These findings are in line with the observation of Ali et al. (2016) on the Efficacy of ginger oil and extract combined with gum arabic on anthracnose and quality of papaya fruit during cold storage, who reported that the sensory characteristics of the papaya fruit treated with ginger extract and gum Arabic were far better than those treated with ginger oil and gum Arabic.

 3.2 Effect of Storage Materials on Sensory Attributes of Boiled Cowpea Grains